tgherzog/wbg-ogdtoolkit/README.md

 Third, edit the "lang" object in `_config.yml` to make sure the required text strings are available (use the English version as a guide).
 You should also set the "multilingual" variable to **true**.

+Fourth, add an `assets/config-xx.js` file (or copy and modify `config-en.js`) for translation settings that run client-side.

 Finally, edit `_layouts/default.html` if necessary so that the new language is accommodated in the setup code at the top of the file.